 Even a partial government shutdown in the U.S. over the weekend could not stop the markets from rising Monday.
 Last Tuesday saw the Dow trade above 26,000 for the first time.
 While new records are nothing new for the Dow, especially since Trump took office, the rate of its ascension is worth noting.
 It took just six trading days to soar from 25,000 to above 26,000.
 That is the fastest 1,000 point move in the Dow’s history; while, from a percentage standpoint, every future thousand point move becomes worth less.
 Today’s market is a momentum investing paradise for investors riding the Trump effect to massive profits.
 Let’s take a minute to think of a few ways the Dow continues to new highs in 2018 and beyond.

 3 Reasons the U.S. Stock Market Bull is Nowhere Near Over

-- The cyclical stage of the current U.S. bull market expansion suggest more gains lie ahead.
-We are in the optimism, not euphoric stage.
+- The cyclical stage of the current U.S. bull market expansion suggests more gains lie ahead.
+We are in the optimism, not the euphoric stage.

 - President Trump and the United States have momentum.
 Like a train roaring down the tracks, momentum can sometimes be an unstoppable force.

 How the average U.S. citizen feels towards the $1.5 trillion in tax cuts has changed markedly since being passed into law.

 Art Hogan, chief market strategist at B. Riley FBR, explained,

 “We’re just starting to see Corporate America tell us what a lower corporate tax rate means to the bottom line.
 We shouldn’t dismiss that.”

 Dow up Almost 8,000 Points Since Trump Election